dongra02/shortster/README.md

   <img src='./images/shortster_stats.png' width='50%'>
 </div>

-### Process
+#### Process

-I began by boot-strapping with 'create-react-app' and utilized a template from my immersive course.
+With Skitch, I quickly layed out the initial component wireframes.
+I then began by setting up the file structure with 'create-react-app' and utilized a template from my immersive course.
 In addition to the standard react files, this template includes 'http-proxy-middleware' and the proxySetup.js file included.
 I then installed 'react-router-dom' as well as Material UI.
-I have been tinkering with MUI a bit and wanted to work a little more with a basic ThemeProvider for this project.
-The default overrides are included in the theme.js file.
+I have been tinkering with MUI a bit and wanted to work a little more with a basic ThemeProvider and styled components.
+The default overrides are included in the theme.js file, with styled components contained in the 'src/elements' directory.

+The majority of time spent on the front end was working through how best to manage conditional rendering.
+The challenges I faced here involved immediately rendering a menu in the header once a user has logged in via the LoginForm and updating the CodeList when a user has successfully deleted a shortcode.
+I still feel there is room to clean this up, but for the purposes and time frame it is currently functioning.

 The first steps involved laying out the basic routes and component setup.
 Sticking with simple, this app should only need:

-* a User Forms component to handle login and registration
+* a User Forms component to handle login and registration - Open to all users
 * a Home component for the list of shortcodes
 * a Stats compenent to view information for each shortcode
 * A Code Forms component to handle create/update of shortcodes

-Much of the frontend work involved refactoring my initial code into functional components and using React's useState and useEffect features.
-In addition, conditionally rendering components and elements like the Logout option and CodeList component based on a user's authentication made this a little less straightforward at first.
-Additionally, I wanted a user to be logged in as soon as a registration is sucessful.
-Ultimately, I'd like to further clean up the forms and fetch code to better utilize custom hooks.
+* A Code Access component to handle accessing the shortcode link, and updating the Access Count and Last Access - Open to all users